mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Kanosin has many uses."

 Pomri was confused and apprehensive.
 She'd only known it as an addictive narcotic, a substance used by lowbrow peddlers and clandestine organizations to coerce the desparate to do their bidding.
-She was even convinced that Holragi had used it to enslave entire tribes of the desert to work on the spacerail, but few had ever left the project to confirm it.
-But today, she had seen physicians using it as a life-saving drug, she saw a kaln inject it into hae skin without ill-effects, and it made her worried.
+She was even convinced that Holragi had used it to enslave entire tribes of the desert to work on the spacerail, though few had ever left the project to confirm it.
+But today, she had seen physicians using it as a life-saving drug, she saw a kaln inject it into hae skin without ill-effects.

 "What is Kanosin?" she asked me; almost demanding an answer.